Remedy Drive

 Remedy Drive is an American alternative rock band founded in 1998 in Lincoln, Nebraska.
 They are now based in Nashville.
-The band consists of lead vocalist and guitarist David Zach, alternating bassists Philip Zach, Dave Mohr and Corey Horn, and alternating drummers Timmy Jones, Tim Buell and Zach Hunter (and occasional appearances by other drummers including Michael Sturd and Chris Sooter).
+The band consists of lead vocalist and guitarist David Zach, alternating bassists Philip Zach, Dave Mohr and Corey Horn, and alternating drummers Timmy Jones, Tim Buell and Zach Hunter (and occasional appearances by other drummers including Michael Sturd, Chris Sooter and Tzion Doxzon).
 They have recorded seven studio albums (five of them independent), one independent live album, and two EPs.
 The band was founded as a quartet consisting of the four Zach brothers.
 Three of the four brothers left the band in late 2010.
+Remedy Drive combats human trafficking through their organization Daylight United.